Mario Covas Beltway, São Paulo, Brazil

 The construction of the 61km-long southern section of road was completed in April 2010.
 The cost of the project was $1.7bn.
 It was contracted to Arcosul Consortium which consists of construction giants Odebrecht and Constran.
 Construction included 136 bridges and viaducts.
 Volvo Construction Equipment supplied the equipment.

-The Federal Government will finance $1.72bn, the Treasury of the State Government will contribute $2.79bn and $4bn will come through loans.
+The total investment on the northern section is $3.21bn.
+The Federal Government will finance $85m, the Treasury of the State Government will contribute $1.39bn, and IDB will provide a loan of $1.1bn.

 Construction of the 45km Eastern section of the road began in August 2011 and is scheduled to be completed by 2014.
 The Eastern section runs through six municipalities in Greater Sao Paulo.